 In 1971, he retired from state service and became president of the American Justice Institute.
 McGee passed away in 1983.
 The department’s training center in Galt is named in his honor.

 Another major change in the Department was felt six decades later in 2005.
 Based on findings of the Corrections Independent Review Panel, established by Gov. Arnold Schwarzenegger in February 2004, the Youth and Adult Correctional Agency (YACA) and the departments and boards within YACA became the California Department of Corrections and Rehabilitation.

-The reorganization and renaming of the Department was effective July 1, 2005.
+The reorganization and renaming of the Department became effective July 1, 2005.

 Governor Warren’s legacy

-In 1964, former Gov. Earl Warren was invited to attend a 20th anniversary dinner to commemorate the founding of the department.
+In 1964, former Warren was invited to attend a 20th anniversary dinner to commemorate the founding of the department.